SCALEit-eG/scaleit-interfaces-specification/AppOrchestration/README.md

 Refreshes the status information of all apps, whereby the status updates are sent asynchronously via SSE and the operation is only done if there is no refresh scheduled already.

 Response codes:
-- 200 OK: refresh will be performed
+- 202 Accepted: refresh will be performed
-- 400 Bad Request: transfer app is already busy refreshing
+- 409 Conflict: transfer app is already busy refreshing

 Example:
 ```